zhaoshenzhai/mathwiki/README.md

 # MathWiki

-An [Obsidian.md](https://obsidian.md) vault for my math course notes in university.
+A statically-generate site to host my math course notes in university, built with [Hugo](https://gohugo.io/) and inspired by [Obsidian.md](https://obsidian.md).

+> Work in progress!

 These notes are meant to be a distilled version of the math I've learnt where ideas, formulations, and important results are broken down into their atomic components of definitions, propositions, and theorems for clarity, precision, and accessibility.

 ## Contents
-* [Note Types and Templates](https://github.com/zhaoshenzhai/MathWiki#pencil2-note-types-and-templates); the basic templates and outgoing links for each type of note.
+* [Note Types and Templates](https://github.com/zhaoshenzhai/mathwiki#pencil2-note-types-and-templates); the basic templates and outgoing links for each type of note.
-* [Configurations and Scripts](https://github.com/zhaoshenzhai/MathWiki#gear-configurations-and-scripts); snippets, plugins, and my bash scripts.
+* [Scripts](https://github.com/zhaoshenzhai/mathwiki#scripts); snippets, plugins, and my bash scripts.

 ## Note Types and Templates